AbdullahM1234/VATTOTech/README.md

 ---

-## 💻 Steps on How to Install Our Program
+## 💻 Steps on How to Install our Program

 ### Instructions on How to Clone the Assignment: